tomasz-oponowicz/generator-boombox/README.md

 # generator-boombox

-Yeoman generator for front-end library (_Note:_ Project is still under development).
+Yeoman generator for front-end library. _Note:_ Project is still under development.

 The template focues on: